vhrollo/3-semester/INF234/Week 34 reading notes.md

 analyzing this
 - Given that for every iteration a new pair is discovered, and the max number of pairs is $n^2$ ,  the inner im unsure about that

+Favors the side which "proposes":
+*"If the men’s preferences mesh perfectly (they all list different women as their ﬁrst choice), then in all runs of the G-S algorithm all men end up matched with their ﬁrst choice, independent of the preferences of the women."*